NVIDIA/cuda-quantum/docs/sphinx/install.rst

 You are now all set to start developing quantum applications using CUDA Quantum!
 Please proceed to :doc:`Using CUDA Quantum <using/cudaq>` to learn the basics.

-See :doc:`Default Simulator <using/simulators>` for information on default target.
+See the section :ref:`default-simulator` for information on default target.